 Knicks Odds to Make the Playoffs

 The Knicks’ odds to make the playoffs are looking good, and have improved since the last time we checked in.
-Top NY sportsbooks have the Knicks at around -400 odds to make the playoffs.
+New York sports betting operators have the Knicks at around -400 odds to make the playoffs.
 In early February, those odds were just -115.
 If you bet on them then, congratulations.

 Of the teams in danger of dropping out of a playoff spot, the Nets and Heat have better odds than the Knicks.
 The three teams are all within two wins of each other.
 (Oddsmakers don’t have odds for the Celtics, Bucks, 76ers, and Cavaliers since all four are leading the East and nearly guaranteed a spot at this point.)